Attempt at Perfecting Non-Relativistic Quantum Mechanics Based on Interaction: Contradictions and Mediations

 According to our modified uncertainty relation $\Delta E\Delta t\geq h$, $\Delta E$ is the difference of two different energy eigenvalues and $\Delta t$ is the time in one measurement (not the time interval of two measurements), and this then avoids the relation $\Delta E\Delta t=0$.

-In QM, after two identical particles separate distantly and the INT between them ceases, the entanglement of the initial state $|e_1\rangle|e_2\rangle+|e_2\rangle|e_1\rangle$ of the energy eigenstate still persists.
+In NQM, after two identical particles separate distantly and the INT between them ceases, the entanglement of the initial state $|e_1\rangle|e_2\rangle+|e_2\rangle|e_1\rangle$ of the energy eigenstate still persists.
 This contradicts the idea that the energies of two particles should be exchanged with each other by INT.
-We can understand the state $|g\rangle|1\rangle+|e\rangle|0\rangle$, when $n=0$ in (1), but we cannot understand the state $|g\rangle|0\rangle+|e\rangle|1\rangle$ in QM, due to not knowing how to exchange energy between the atom and the field.
+We can understand the state $|g\rangle|1\rangle+|e\rangle|0\rangle$, when $n=0$ in Eq.
+(3), but we cannot understand the state $|g\rangle|0\rangle+|e\rangle|1\rangle$ in NQM, due to not knowing how to exchange energy between the atom and the field.